KnutStorvestre/minesweeper/README.md

 # How to play
-* Left click to make cell visible
+* Left-click to open cell
-* Right click to flag
+* Right-click to flag cell
-* You win when all mines are flagged and all other cells are visible
+* You win when all mines are flagged and all other cells are open

 # Difficulty
 * Beginner: 10 mines on a 9x9 grid